Using Building Blocks to Express Inheritance Idioms

 Betrand Meyer's magisterial book on OOP [1] includes a taxonomy of inheritance idioms.
 Two especially well-known entries in that taxonomy are Subtype Inheritance and Implementation Inheritance.
 The name of the first idiom is perhaps confusing from an Ada point of view because Ada subtypes have a different meaning.
 In Ada terms we are talking about derived types.
 A derived type is a new, distinct type based on (i.e., derived from) some existing type.
 We will informally refer to the existing ancestor type as the parent type, and the new type as the child type.
 The term Subtype in the idiom name refers to the child type.

-Subtype Inheritance is the most well-known idiom for inheritance because it is based on the notion of a taxonomy, in which categories and disjoint subcategories are identified.
+Subtype Inheritance is the most well-known idiom for inheritance because it's based on the notion of a taxonomy, in which categories and disjoint subcategories are identified.
 For example, we can say that dogs, cats, and dolphins are mammals, and that all mammals are animals:

-By saying that the subcategories are disjoint we mean that, for example, dogs are neither cats nor dolphins and cannot be treated as if they are the same.
+By saying that the subcategories are disjoint we mean that, for example, dogs are neither cats nor dolphins and cannot be treated as if they are.

 Although the derived child type is distinct from the parent type, the child is the same kind as the parent type.
 Some authors use kind of as the name for the relationship between the child and parent.
 Meyer uses the term is-a [1], a popular term that we will use too.
 For example, a cat is a mammal, and also is an animal.

 The fundamental difference between Subtype Inheritance and Implementation Inheritance is whether clients have compile-time visibility to the is-a relationship between the parent and child types.
-The relationship exists in both idioms but is not visible to clients in both.
-In Subtype Inheritance clients do have compile-time visibility to the relationship, whereas in Implementation Inheritance clients do not have that visibility.
+The relationship exists in both idioms but is only visible to clients in one.
+In Subtype Inheritance, clients do have compile-time visibility to the relationship, while in Implementation Inheritance, clients don't have that visibility.

 Building Blocks